Family Agelenidae (Funnelweb spiders)

 Both sexes are similar in appearance, but the male has a slimmer abdomen and relatively longer legs.
-The abdomen has distinctive pale cross markings.
-Body length up to 12mm.
+The abdomen is dark grey with a pale longitudinal median band and white chevron markings.

-Seen July and August.
-Found in hedgerows, rough grassland, field and woodland margins.
+Seen July and August, and found in hedgerows, rough grassland, field and woodland margins.
 Common and widespread in much of southern England and coastal Wales, more localised in northern England, and absent in Scotland.
+A native species.